viters/docs/app/layouts.md

 - **Display Template** — Set a mix of Field values and text to represent Items on the calendar.
 - **Start Date Field** — Choose Field to determine each Item's beginning time on the calendar.
 - **End Date Field** — Choose Field to determine each Item's ending time on the calendar.
+- **First Day of The Week** — Defines the beginning of the week on the calendar.

 **Subheader**